-Within the scope of their regulatory responsibilities, and given recent discussion and policy initiatives linked to promoting energy infrastructure investments, CEER provide again an overview of the role of energy regulation in the overall investment environment.
+Within the scope of their regulatory responsibilities, and given recent discussion and policy initiatives linked to promoting energy infrastructure investments, CEER provides again an overview of the role of energy regulation in the overall investment environment.

-This overview outlines key elements used in energy regulation to assess value-for-money, efficiency and returns on investments for energy network infrastructure across Europe in the year 2014.
+Therefore the Investment Conditions Report 2017 outlines key elements used in energy regulation to assess value-for-money, efficiency and returns on investments for energy network infrastructure across Europe in the year 2017.